mrkazawa/border-chain/README.md

 # BorderChain #

-This repository is the implementation from our paper "BorderChain: Blockchain-Based Access Control Framework for the Internet of Things Endpoint," which is published [here]().
+This repository is implementing our paper "BorderChain: Blockchain-Based Access Control Framework for the Internet of Things Endpoint," which is published [here](https://ieeexplore.ieee.org/document/9309027).

 ## Installation ##

 You need `vagrant` and `virtualbox` for this project.
-So install them first if you do not have it yet in your machine.
+So install them first if you do not have them yet on your machine.
 You can download them [here](https://www.vagrantup.com/downloads.html) and [here](https://www.virtualbox.org/wiki/Downloads).
 All of the required software and tools have been included in the `Vagrantfile.` It will be installed during the `vagrant up` using shell provisioning scripts in the `./shell` directory.